Early Life and Education of Robert Kraft: A Complete Timeline

 Others born on this day/year

-1962: Kraft Met Myra Hiatt
+1962: Meeting Myra Hiatt

-June 1963: Marriage to Myra Nathalie Hiatt
+June 1963: Marriage to Myra Hiatt

 In June 1963, Robert Kraft married Myra Hiatt.

-1965: Kraft Received MBA from Harvard Business School
+1965: Graduation from Harvard Business School

-1971: Kraft Became a Patriots Season Ticket Holder
+1971: Season Ticket Holder

 1989: Passport to Israel Fund Launched

-In 1989, Myra and Robert Kraft launched the Passport to Israel Fund in collaboration with Combined Jewish Philanthropies of Greater Boston (CJP), to help parents send their teenage children to Israel.
+In 1989, Myra and Robert Kraft launched the Passport to Israel Fund in collaboration with Combined Jewish Philanthropies of Greater Boston (CJP) to help parents send their teenage children to Israel.

-2000: Donation to Columbia/Barnard Hillel
+2000: Kraft Donates to Construct Columbia/Barnard Hillel

 In 2000, Kraft donated $11.5 million to construct the Columbia/Barnard Hillel, which is made of the same white stone used in Jerusalem.